Date February 16, 2023 | Brooke Loeffler

 - Target most affected areas first

-Some organizations also mount these sensors onto fleet vehicles so they can cover more ground.
-This allows road managers to see how conditions vary across certain areas, identify vulnerable spots, and re-calibrate their snow fighting approach.
+Some organizations use handheld or mounted sensors on fleet vehicles so they can cover more ground.
+This approach is sometimes used to see how conditions vary across certain areas and identify vulnerable spots for re-calibrating snow fighting efforts.

 Safety and Financial Benefits of Road Sensors